 A new Veterans memorial park will be created on a parcel of land along the French Broad River on 7-acres that was donated to Legacy Parks by Blue Water Industries.
 This park will provide a place for reflection, commemoration and celebration, overlooking the French Broad River and the East Tennessee Veterans Cemetery.
 Partners: Blue Water Industries, East Tennessee Community Design Center, BarberMcMurry architects, S&ME, Hedstrom Design, The Thought Bureau

 Legacy Parks permanently conserved a 12-acre natural area in the heart of Powell donated by the Collier family.
-The land is being transformed into a community park which will provide access to scenic Beaver Creek and the opportunity to observe the wildlife in a natural setting.
-The county park will be maintained by Knox County Parks & Recreation and will include a walking trail, a kayak rest stop on Beaver Creek and Knoxville’s first storybook trail.
+The land was transformed into a community park with access to scenic Beaver Creek and the opportunity to observe the wildlife in a natural setting.
+The county park includes a walking trail, a kayak rest stop on Beaver Creek and a storybook trail.
 Partners: TVA Retirees Association, Tennessee Recreational Trails Program, Merit Construction, Trey Benefield, S&ME

 Dogwood Community Trails

-Legacy Parks is creating a new trail connecting Dogwood Elementary School to Stanley-Lippencott.
-This new trail connects the school, neighborhoods and parks and makes it easier for kids to get out and play in the woods.
+Legacy Parks is creating a new trail connecting Dogwood Elementary School to Stanley-Lippencott Park.
+This new trail connects the school, neighborhoods and parks and makes it easier for kids and the community to get out and play in the woods.
 Partners: REI, Appalachian Mountain Bike Club

 Red Mill Dam